ColleSerre/SchoolArchives/Histoire/Nguyen/WW1.md

 Clash of European imperialist ambitions

-* French and British lead +
+* French and British lead + weakening the Ottoman Empire (power vacuum)
 * Germany believed its place was in the sun
 * AH annexed Bosnia in 1908
+* Russia
+* Serbia's ambitions "Yugoslavia"
+* Domestic troubles in AH & Russia, the war was a diver

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc5MzIzNDc3NCw5NjI5MDQ0OTldfQ==
+eyJoaXN0b3J5IjpbMTcwMDc3Mzg5Miw5NjI5MDQ0OTldfQ==
 -->